Your dog must already understand that the Spontaneous Sit with Eye Contact is the way he can earn resources in order for this exercise to work.

 SPONTANEOUS EYE CONTACT (keep treats out of sight)

-I don’t like to lure eye contact as I feel the dog is only following the food lure.
-I start by holding the treat out to the side and waiting for your dog to ignore the food and look at you.
+You can test or proof the behavior by holding the treat out to the side and waiting for your dog to ignore the food and look at you.
 This makes it black and white to your dog–“looking at this food does not pay off, but looking at me does.”
 You are teaching him right from the first trial to ignore the food and pay attention to you.

 Some dogs get overly excited about seeing the treat off to the side and may jump to try to get the treat.
 For those dogs, you can do one of two things.
 (1) Hold the treat higher so your dog doesn’t think you are trying to tease him into jumping to get the treat.
 (2) Wait for your dog to offer a spontaneous sit.
 Patiently wait for your dog to glance up at your eyes and MR. You can prompt your dog by simply shifting your weight a little, which is usually enough to get your dog’s attention.

 This can be played independently of spontaneous sits or combined with it.
 Be sure to practice this with the dog in a down or stand as well as a sit.

-Hold a treat out to the side and just wait.
+- Hold a treat out to the side and just wait.
 Eventually, your dog will look away from the treat and at you.
 When he does, MR. You may have to accept a quick glance initially.
 But try to MR longer looks with each trial.

-Watch your dog (don’t stare).
+- Watch your dog (don’t stare).
 Smile and look happy but do not cue your dog to watch you in any way.
 Each time your dog glances in your direction, MR.